rladiestunis/Dailycoding-Challenge/Day42.md

 repeat Loop:

 A repeat loop is used to iterate over a block of code multiple number of times until a stop condition is encountered. .
-Repeat loop does not have any condition to terminate the loop, We must ourselves place a condition explicitly within the loop’s body and use the break statement to exit the loop.
+Repeat loop does not have any condition to terminate the loop, we must ourselves place a condition explicitly within the loop’s body and use the break statement to exit the loop.
 Failing to do so will result into an infinite loop.

 Break Statement: